 The school has bicycle and scooter storage facilities in the staff car park.
 Bicycles can be left on the school site during the day as long as they are locked.
 Parents should note that the school accepts no responsibility for bikes or scooters.
 Please check with your own insurance company that they are in agreement with this.

 We celebrate children’s birthdays in school.
 In Key Stage 1 this is done in assembly and celebrated in classrooms in Key Stage 2.
 Children may bring in a treat for each child in their class (chocolate of sweets are acceptable, but please avoid nuts) but they should not feel under pressure to do so.
-They can also have a special place setting at lunch, together with a balloon and a hat.

 Book bags should come to school daily and are used for books and communication from the school and PSA.
 They may also bring their break-time snacks in these bags.
 Please do not put drinks in them as the bottles can sometimes leak.